Greeny1992/BPM-Complexity-Analyzer/README.md

 # BPM-Complexity-Analyzer

 This project was developed as part of Georg Prassl's master's thesis at Joanneum University of Applied Sciences in Graz.
+The goal of this project is to analyze the complexity of an BPMN-Modell.

 ## Getting Started